0xPolygonID/docs/docs/wallet/wallet-sdk/polygonid-sdk/iden3comm/api/get-claims-rev-nonce-from-iden3-message.md

   - iden3comm
 ---

-Get a list of revocation nonces of credentials stored in Polygon ID SDK that fulfill the request from the iden3comm message.
+Get a list of revocation nonces of credentials stored in optimism ID SDK that fulfill the request from the iden3comm message.

 ```dart
 Future<List<int>> getClaimsRevNonceFromIden3Message({